Tag: #HikingSriLanka

 Ecosystem and Biodiversity

-Horton Plains is home to one of Sri Lanka’s most diverse ecosystems, featuring montane grasslands, cloud forests, waterfalls, and unique flora and fauna.
+Horton Plains is home to one of Sri Lanka’s most diverse ecosystems.
+It features montane grasslands, cloud forests, and waterfalls.
+The area also contains unique flora and fauna.

 Key Wildlife Species